Find Affordable College Courses

 Indianapolis, IN

-Purdue University Global did quite well in this year’s ranking of the most popular places for radio, television and digital communication students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the city of Indianapolis, Purdue University Global is a public school with a fairly large student population.
+Purdue University Global came in at #11 in this year’s edition of the Most Popular Radio, TV & Digital Communication Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the small city of Indianapolis, Purdue University Global is a public school with a very large student population.

 About 67% of the students majoring in digital communication at the school are women while 33% are male.